 If you are more stringent with your thresholds, you will retain fewer cells of higher quality.
 If you are more lenient, you will retain more cells, some of which may be of lower quality.

-How stringent or lenient you are depends on how many cells you need to answer your research question, and at what quality.
+How stringent or lenient you are will depend on how many cells you need to answer your research question, and at what quality.

-Do you need a large number of cells to assess the general heterogeneity of a sample?
+Do you need many cells to assess the general heterogeneity of a sample?
 If so, perhaps you can afford to be more lenient.

 Are you looking for a rare cell type that may be present in low frequency?
 Go lenient.

 Do you need highly accurate cell type identifications for a set of cells?
 If so, perhaps it makes sense to be more stringent.

 Reason two: metrics in the biological sample context matters in threshold selection

 The biology of the sample or an experimental treatment may affect the single cell quality control metrics in a predictable way.

 For example, you might be tempted to set the maximum percentage of mitochondrial counts threshold to 15%, because a higher percentage is typically indicative of a damaged cell.
 However, if you are working with a more metabolically active tissue, such as the kidney, a maximum threshold of ~30% makes more biological sense (Liao et al. 2020).